btcven/locha-mesh-app/CONTRIBUTING.md

 #### Include statements

 Include statements must be located at the top of the file **only**.
-By default this statement will go in the .cpp files, not in header files, except when necessary and it should be sorted and grouped.
+By default this statement will go in the .cpp files, not in header files (.h), except when necessary and it should be sorted and grouped.

 #### Naming rules